cmark/androtext/README.md

 # Installation #

-1. Get Eclipse with Xtext 2.1 (Don't use Xtext 2.2 or later)
+1. Get Eclipse with Xtext 2.3.1
 2. Get AndroText from Github as Zip or Clone the repository
 3. Start Eclipse and import all project from the *tooling* directory into your workspace
 4. IMPORTANT: generate the language with the workflow file in the *.lang project.